AKourts/Project_CC/orchestration/README.md

 ## Hito 4: Orchestration

 Two virtual machines are going to be created.
 The first one named "vagrVM" will be used for the rest servers and the second one named "vagrVMDB" will be used for the database.
-The select operating system for both of them is the latest versionof Ubuntu.
+The selected operating system for both of them is the latest version of Ubuntu.

 From this [link](https://www.vagrantup.com/downloads.html) we can download the corresponding version of Vagrant, according our operation system.
 If we use an Ubuntu machine, we have to execute the following command in order to install vagrant, which will install the version 2.0.1.

 ```
 dpkg -i vagrant_2.0.1_x86_64.deb
 ```

 Before we step into the orchestration with Vagrant, we have to make sure we have installed Azure CLI.
 [Here](https://github.com/AKourts/Project_CC/tree/master/automation) are available the instructions of how to achieve that.